* link to directions for the paper stars at bottom of this post *

 I saw this project tutorial in a book called, Dorm Decor and I think it's my favorite holiday decoration this year!!
 I started out trying cardboard (the book uses foam core), but I didn't like it so I changed to cutting up a gift box that I thought had a really pretty texture (white deer) and a plain gift box that I glued wrapping paper onto (colored deer).
 The gift box is so easy to cut, and it's strong enough to support itself.
 I'm using them for holiday decor, but I like them so much they may stay around for a while.
-If you're up to having a deer in your house for the holidays, there is a template here from Chronicle Books. ** If your using Safari browser I have a link in the comments that may help for printing the template **
+If you're up to having a deer in your house for the holidays, there is a template here from Chronicle Books. ** If your using Safari browser these six links may work better for printing.
+1 2 3 4 5 6.

 Very fancy and dashing with a tie.